Kelly Khumalo: Controversies

 In October 2020, five men were charged with murdering Meyiwa.
 The suspects denied that they were involved in the killing.
+It was also found that Kelly was communicating with one of the suspects through cellphone before and after the death of Senzo Meyiwa.

+In January 2025, news broadcaster eNCA reported Khumalo's death erroneously, after mixing up the artist with singer Winnie Khumalo, who had recently passed away.
+Khumalo criticized the broadcaster on social media after the error.

 Personal life

-Speaking out about having been in an abusive relationship, in 2012 she became an advocate against domestic violence.
-The singer confessed to being a drug addict for at least two years during her relationship with the singer Molemo Maarohanye, she attended Narcotics Anonymous meetings.
+Speaking out about having been in an abusive relationship, in 2012 Khumalo became an advocate against domestic violence.
+She confessed to being a drug addict for at least two years during her relationship with the singer Molemo Maarohanye; she attended Narcotics Anonymous meetings.